 Sponsor a tree for just €5 and we will have it ready and waiting for you at Lough Dan on the day.
 We feel this cost is attainable by even our youngest members and we will also provide a stake and a tree tube to protect it from the deer.

-Then just come along and plant it.
-Just bring a spade, a lunch pack and your rain gear and why not go on a hike or have a barbeque while you are at it.
+Then just come along and plant it, bring a spade, a pack lunch and your rain gear and why not go on a hike or have a barbeque while you are at it.